jeanem/html-slides/README.md

 See https://jeanem.github.io/html-slides/

+## Pointing to other slide decks

+- replace the name of the slide deck in the BodyContent and SlidesInfo imports in the App.js (and/or AppAll.js)

 ## Building to place in another spot

 - replace "html-slides" in two spots in package.json with slideshow name